 The chairs of each college committee share responsibility for setting meetings and agendas that conform to each committee's purpose (charge); to manage the meetings; to work with the recorder in posting agendas, minutes, and handouts on the college website and/or the committee SharePoint site; to clearly identify committee recommendations/decisions and action items for the committee; to work in the spirit of collegiality through consensus; and ensure that the decision-making process is clear and transparent.
 The chairs forward the actions and recommendations/decision of the committee to the appropriate council (strategic plans) or administrator (operational/procedural matters).
-When the committee cannot come to consensus, it is the chair's responsibility to follow the process identified in the committee's bylaws/charge to resolve the issue.
+When the committee's bylaws/charge to resolve the issue.